OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 ### Signing and Relaying with scripts

-A `sign` and `relay` script are included in this template use the deployed Autotasks.
+The `sign` and `relay` scripts included in this template use the deployed Autotasks.

 In the `gasless-nft-minting` directory, perform the following steps:
 - `yarn sign <address>` - to have the Signer Autotask sign a mint request